Behind High Contact Thetare there's a team of international theatre makers that met in the corridors of The Royal Central School of Speech and Drama.

 With her work 'Being and Nothingness', she has also been selected as the 'special talent' of 2019 NSDF.
 She received the comment from the wee review for 'Being and Nothingness' that 'the writing in this show is beautiful and poetic ... this is definitely a theatre group to look out for in the future."

 She pays attention to the creation of new forms of interdisciplinary cooperation, the linkage of theatre space aesthetics and visual design.
 Her works are mostly based on the perspectives of "philosophy, psychology, and sociology", connecting or breaking conventional relationships.

-Elysia is currently completing her MA in Advanced Theatre Practice at the Royal Central School of Speech and Drama.
+Elysia is a graduate of MA Advanced Theatre Practice from the Royal Central School of Speech and Drama.

 Scenography and Tech

 Cheng Keng is a performance maker, designer and artist from Taiwan currently based in London.

 He's interested in live performance, interactive installations and new media arts.
 After finishing his BA, Cheng had also directed and worked as a lighting and set designer in traditional theatre productions and took part in performance devising processes nationally and internationally since 2016.

 During that time, he has brought his show to Dublin and Sydney Fringe Festival and got the best stage effect award and the Critic picks.
 Regarding to the skills, he is familiar with AutoCAD, ETC Eos consoles and Qlab and self-learning interactive technology and Touchdesigner.

 Currently, Cheng is completing an MFA in Scenography at the Royal Central School of Speech and Drama, and looking for new collaborations.
 The content of his works are surrounded by physicality, technology and humanity which are represented by different mediums and spaces.